Blue-tailed emerald: Taxonomy and systematics

-The Clements taxonomy and HBW include napensis within phoeopygus, considering them indistinguisable from each other.
+The Clements taxonomy and HBW include napensis within phoeopygus, considering them indistinguishable from each other.
 However, HBW's subspecies include C. m. pumilis and C. m. melanorhynchus.
 Clements assigns those two subspecies to the western emerald (C. melanorhynchus), which the IOC also recognizes.
 However, the IOC does not recognize pumilis and treats the western emerald as monotypic.

 Molecular phylogenetic studies suggest that the blue-tailed emerald is sister to the glittering-bellied emerald.
 However, the IOC, Clements, and HBW do not appear to have fully accepted that treatment, as their linear sequences of species (which reflect relationships) insert the Chiribiquete emerald (C. olivaresi) between the two.

 Description

 Male blue-tailed emeralds are 7.5 to 9.5 cm long and females 6.5 to 7.5 cm.
 Males of C. m. caribaeus average about 2.7 g and females about 2.5 g.
 Males of C. m. phoeopygus average about 2.7 g and females about 2.4 g.
 Both sexes of all subspecies have a short, straight, black bill.
 All of the males have a forked tail whose depth varies somewhat among the subspecies.
 Females are essentially indistinguisable from each other.

 Males of the nominate subspecies have an iridescent golden green forehead and crown, shining bronze-green upperparts, and a steel blue tail.
 Their underparts are glittering emerald green that is most iridescent on the breast and bluish on the throat.
 They have white thighs.
 The nominate female's forehead and crown are bronzy green.
 Its face has a blackish "mask" with a pale gray stripe behind the eye.
 The rest of its upperparts are metallic grass green and the tail blue-black with whitish gray tips.
 Its underparts are pale gray.

 Subspecies C. m. caribaeus is very like the nominate but the male has less blue on its throat.
 Male C. m. duidaes have a bronzy orange head and reddish copper upperparts.
 Males of C. m. subfurcatus have blue-green on the throat and uppertail coverts and golden green on the crown whose intensities are intermediate between the nominate and caribaeus.
 C. m. phoeopygus has a deeper fork to the tail than the nominate.
 C. m. peruanus looks essentially the same as the nominate.